|

 - Avoiding the gray-market;

-- Chain of custody (provenance);
+- Chain of custody (provenance and Software Bill of Materials);

 - Code assessment and verification;